 The registry workaround is duct tape

-Yes, you can re-enable ActiveX.
-Forums are full of the fix: set the registry key to 0, or push it via Group Policy.
-Your MDS add-in comes back.
+Say ActiveX does turn out to be your cause.
+Forums are full of the fix: set DisableAllActiveX to 0 under HKCU\Software\Microsoft\Office\Common\Security, or push it via Group Policy.
+Your rows come back.
 Problem solved.
 Except for three things.

 First, you're fighting Microsoft's direction.
 They disabled ActiveX for security reasons, and they're not going to reverse that.
 The next Office update might break your override again.
 Your security team will keep flagging the registry exception.
 And the longer you maintain this workaround, the less time you have to actually migrate before MDS itself disappears.

 Second, MDS itself is deprecated.
 Even if you get the add-in working today, MDS is gone in SQL Server 2025.
 The product has no roadmap, no new features, and an explicit end-of-life.
-Re-enabling the add-in keeps a dying product alive for a few more months.
+Re-enabling the add-in keeps a dying product alive for a few more months — our guide to Microsoft MDS end of life covers the dates and what to do before your next upgrade.

 Third — and this is the one nobody talks about — the MDS Excel add-in was never good.
 It was the least bad option for getting non-technical users into MDS without the Silverlight web UI, which was worse.
 But it had real limitations that teams simply learned to live with.